 Substance Abuse Program

 The Substance Abuse Prevention Program or SAPP, implements empowerment activities to prevent substance abuse among youth 10-17 years of age.
-Currently, SAPP services East St. Louis Sr. High, Wyvetter Younge, Lincoln Middle School, SIUE Charter High School, Miles Davis, Hawthorne, A.M.
-Jackson and Bush Elementary Schools.
 It is funded by the Illinois Department of Human Services and works in partnership with East St Louis School District 189.
 Some of the accomplishments of the SAPP program include:

-- Reach over 1,000 students annually since 2006 with Substance Abuse Prevention Curriculum in the schools.
+- Reached over 1,000 students annually since 2006 with Substance Abuse Prevention Curriculum in the schools.